Mike Matsuo, Chair

 Praveen is the founding Partner of "Vohora LLP" a Chartered Professional Accounting firm.
 His leadership of the firm in the last 40 years has helped in expanding the firm from his humble beginnings in Prince Rupert, BC to establishing an office in Surrey and Vancouver.

 Praveen was born in Tanzania, Africa and obtained his CA Designation in England in 1973.
 He is an member of the BC Association since 1976 and was recognized by the Association as a Fellow in 2014.
-In the profession, Praveen has written tax-related articples and taught in house seminars. he has served on the CA Institute's Council and various committees.
+In the profession, Praveen has written tax-related articles and taught in house seminars.
+He has served on the CA Institute's Council and various committees.

 Praveen also served as a director of the Prince Ruper Port Authority and Ridley Island Terminal Inc. In the community, Praveen was a longstanding member of the Rotary Club of Prince Rupert, and received two Paul Harris Fellowships recognizing his service.
 He has also volunteered with his local Sikh Association, the Prince Rupert Racquet Association, North Coast Health Improvement Society, and the Hecate Straight Employment Development Society.
 Praveen was the financial agent on numerous provincial and federal campaigns.